Carlisle Indians football: History

+After the 1903 season, coach "Pop" Warner resigned from his position as head coach due to issues with a player and with Henry Pratt, who also resigned later that year.
+But right before the 1907 season,"Pop" Warner returned to the Carlisle Indians football team as the coach and with no Henry Pratt around, he was very much free to run the team all by himself with no supervision and it was during these years in the post- Pratt era that Carlisle Indians football team was able to defeat the biggest football teams in the country.

 In 1907, Jim Thorpe, undersized even for the Indians, persuaded Warner to allow him to try out for the team.
 Thorpe immediately impressed his coach and secured a starting position on the team.
 On October 26, 1907, Jim Thorpe and Carlisle trounced a powerful University of Pennsylvania team, 26–6, before an overflow crowd of 20,000 at Franklin Field.
 After graduating from Carlisle, he went on to stardom in numerous athletic endeavors, including as an Olympic athlete and professional player in football, baseball, and basketball.

 In 1911, the Indians posted an 11–1 record, which included one of the greatest upsets in college football history.
 Against Harvard, Thorpe scored all of the Indians' points in a shocking upset over the period powerhouse, 18–15.
 The only loss for Carlisle came at the hands of Syracuse the following week, 12–11.

 On November 9, 1912, Carlisle was to meet the U.S. Military Academy in a game at West Point, New York, between two of the top teams in the country.
 Pop Warner spoke to his team: "Your fathers and your grandfathers," Warner began, "are the ones who fought their fathers.
 These men playing against you today are soldiers.
 They are the Long Knives.
 You are Indians.
 Tonight, we will know if you are warriors."
 That dramatic evening Carlisle routed Army 27–6.
 That game, played just 22 years after the last Army battle with the Lakota/Sioux at the Wounded Knee, featured not only Jim Thorpe, but nine future generals including a linebacker named Dwight D. Eisenhower.
 "It was an exquisitely apt piece of national theater: a contest between Indians and soldiers."

 The Indians' last season of play was 1917.
-The school would fold at the end of the 1917–18 school year.
-Many of the Indians' players would eventually end up in the National Football League and other professional football teams during the 1920s.
+The school folded at the end of the 1917–18 school year.
+Many of the Indians' players eventually ended up in the National Football League and at other professional football teams during the 1920s.